Whether you’re a newbie to smoking weed or a veteran of many a sesh, you’ve no doubt asked yourself the following question:

 It’s always a good idea to take a walk and smoke, particularly if you’re near a park or some other type of outdoor area conducive to smoking.

-How to Air Out a Room after Smoking Weed
+How to Get Weed Smell Out of Your Room after Smoking Weed

-Another question is “how to smoke weed and not smell up the room”.
+Another question is “how to smoke weed and not smell up the room or how to smoke weed in an apartment and not get caught”.
 Never fear – here are some options:

 This might be the simplest, most common answer to how to hide weed smoke.
 For one thing, a variety of sprays are available.
 Well-known brands such as Febreze air freshener are effective, as are eco-friendly air fresheners.
 It’s not the perfect solution, but it is a solid air-freshening option.